City of Adelaide

 What the research revealed

-Through testing, analysis, and synthesis, the research surfaced consistent breakdowns across the site.
-Users struggled to locate key services, terminology failed to match user language, high-value tasks were frequently abandoned, and mobile interactions introduced additional friction.
+The research revealed consistent breakdowns across the site.
+Users struggled to locate services, terminology didn't match their language, high-value tasks were abandoned, and mobile interactions created additional friction.

-A recurring theme across sessions was low confidence.
-Participants often questioned whether they were in the right place, particularly when journeys crossed sub-sites or redirected externally.
+The recurring theme was low confidence.
+Participants questioned whether they were in the right place, especially when journeys crossed sub-sites or redirected externally.

 What the research revealed

-Through testing, analysis, and synthesis, the research surfaced consistent breakdowns across the site.
-Users struggled to locate key services, terminology failed to match user language, high-value tasks were frequently abandoned, and mobile interactions introduced additional friction.
+The research revealed consistent breakdowns across the site.
+Users struggled to locate services, terminology didn't match their language, high-value tasks were abandoned, and mobile interactions created additional friction.

-A recurring theme across sessions was low confidence.
-Participants often questioned whether they were in the right place, particularly when journeys crossed sub-sites or redirected externally.
+The recurring theme was low confidence.
+Participants questioned whether they were in the right place, especially when journeys crossed sub-sites or redirected externally.

 Audience definition